 Children not only learn word meanings from listening to a book being read to them.
 Children will often hear words repeated several times and they may also hear new and interesting words.
 The more spoken language experiences children have, the more word meanings they learn.

 The SDA Church Hall (Barrie Centre) Rennell Road Dundee DD4 7RU

 £48 per course (8 weeks)

-Booking for courses beginning:
+Booking open now for 8 week block beginning:

 Places are limited to 14 per class therefore pre-payment is required to confirm your place.
 Booking is confirmed on receipt of payment.
 Please contact us to ensure availability before booking a course.